 Who: Reddit Inc. and its CEO Steve Huffman (u/spez), addressing the platform's user base, developer community, and by extension its advertising partners.

-What: A new platform policy introducing a mandatory [App] label for permitted automated accounts, selective human verification for suspicious accounts using passkeys, biometric services, or government ID tools only where legally required, enhanced spam removal targeting 100,000 accounts per day, and improved community reporting tools - while explicitly declining to address AI-generated text at a sitewide level.
+What: A new platform policy introducing a mandatory [App] label for permitted automated accounts, selective human verification for suspicious accounts using passkeys, biometric services, or government ID tools only where legally required, enhanced spam removal at an average of 100,000 accounts per day, and improved community reporting tools - while explicitly declining to address AI-generated text at a sitewide level.
+The announcement builds on top of existing invalid traffic controls and third-party verification partnerships that Reddit already operates independently of this policy update.

 Where: Posted on Reddit by u/spez and directed to the broader Reddit community, with technical developer details directed to r/redditdev.
 The policy applies to Reddit's global platform.

 Why: The accelerating presence of AI-generated content and automated accounts on the internet has made it harder for users to know whether they are interacting with a person or a machine.
-Bot activity directly threatens the integrity of the human conversations that underpin Reddit's advertising products - including Community Intelligence, Dynamic Product Ads, and AI-powered campaign formats - all of which depend on genuine user signals to function as advertised.
+Reddit's response - bot labeling, selective verification, and expanded removal - aims to preserve the integrity of human conversations on the platform.
+Reddit's existing invalid traffic controls and third-party verification partners address ad quality concerns independently, and the March 25 announcement does not represent a change to those arrangements.